QubesOS/qubes-doc/user/security-in-qubes/firewall.rst

 - Now you should be able to reach B from A – test it using e.g. ping issued from A. Note however, that this doesn’t allow you to reach A from B – for this you would need two more rules, with A and B swapped.

 - If everything works as expected, then you should write the above nftables rules into firewallVM’s ``qubes-firewall-user-script`` script.
 This script is run when the netvm starts up.
+Remember that you have to perform this change in the disposable template if the firewallVM is a disposable VM; otherwise the change will get lost on restart of the VM.
 You should also write relevant rules in A and B’s ``rc.local`` script which is run when the qube is launched.
 Here’s an example how to update the script: